Contest rules

 11. Data protection

-The personal data (for contest participants: last name, first name, phone number, email; only for winners: nationality, date of birth, address, identity card or passport number) are processed by the Europe and International department of the Burgundy-Franche-Comté Region for the purposes of this competition.
+The personal data (for contest participants: last name, first name, phone number, email; only for winners: nationality, date of birth, address, identity card or passport number) are processed by the Europe and International department of the Bourgogne-Franche-Comté Region for the purposes of this competition.

-These data will be kept for 5 years.
+This data will be kept for 5 years.

 For any questions relating to the protection of personal data, you can contact the Data Protection Officer by mail (4 square Castan CS 51857 25031 BESANCON CEDEX.) or by e-mail (dpd@bourgognefranchecomte.fr).